Drug and Alcohol Testing

 Electronic Chain of Custody Form (eCCF) Process

-As of August 1, 2017, an Electronic Chain of Custody Form (eCCF) will replace the paper chain of custody forms for employees or prospective employees of Indiana state government who visit an approved testing/collection site for a drug or alcohol test.
+As of August 1, 2017, an Electronic Chain of Custody Form (eCCF) replaced the paper chain of custody forms for employees or prospective employees of Indiana state government who visit an approved testing/collection site for a drug or alcohol test.
 Procedures and forms for on-worksite, mobile unit collections do not change.

-- Pre-employment TDP Testing
+- Pre-employment TDP Testing Protocol

 - Pre-employment CDL Testing